Transforming customer service at Intuit and Influx

 Building a world-class service team starts with attracting and retaining the right people.
 But nurturing talented support agents is one of the most challenging aspects of customer service.

-The Society of Workforce Planning Professionals found that call centres have historically high turnover rates of up to 45% per year – a statistic that only worsened with the COVID-19 pandemic, according to the latest Cresta Insights Report.
+The Society of Workforce Planning Professionals found that call centers have historically high turnover rates of up to 45% per year—a statistic that only worsened with the Covid-19 pandemic, according to the latest Cresta Insights Report.
 And the average entry-level agent stays in their role for only a year, though attrition can occur much sooner than that.

 Boosting speed to competency for agents with custom apps